farisdurrani/mythics-devops-interview-2025/README.md

 Create a single playbook to execute the below tasks from within the public instance.
 Show the terminal output of the playbook execution.

 1. Ping the private instance `ic_pvt_vm-B` from the public instance.
-1. On the public instnace, `ic_pub_vm-A`, Create two groups named privilleged and unprivilleged.
+1. On the public instance, `ic_pub_vm-A`, Create two groups named privileged and unprivileged.
 Add two users named admin and guest.
-Place the guest user in the unprivileged group and admin user in the privilliged group.
+Place the guest user in the unprivileged group and admin user in the privileged group.